 - Priority admission

-- Physical disability: access to the 1st and 2nd floors by lift.
+- Access to the 1st and 2nd floors by lift.
 For safety reasons, the top of the Eiffel Tower is not accessible to those in wheelchairs.